al1sant0s/tsto2rgb/README.md

-# Convert image files to RGB/BSV3/BCELL files for TSTO
+# Convert image files files for TSTO

-This package allows you to convert images into RGB/BSV3/BCELL assets for the 'The Simpsons: Tapped Out' game.
+This package allows you to convert images into rgb/bsv3/bcellL assets for the 'The Simpsons: Tapped Out' game.
 It uses [**ImageMagick**](https://imagemagick.org/) to perform the conversions and (**sprite-dicing**)[https://github.com/elringus/sprite-dicing] under the hood.

 ## Installation